veos-sxarr-NEC/docker_container/README.md

 $ curl -O https://www.hpc.nec/repos/TSUBASA-soft-release-2.0-1.noarch.rpm
 ~~~

-Update "username" and "password" for "nec-sdk" for TSUBASA-restricted.repo.
+Update "username" and "password" for "nec-sdk" in TSUBASA-restricted.repo.

 If your network is behind a proxy, please update yum.conf to set the proxy.

 Build a docker image.

 ~~~
-$ docker build . -t veos:develop
+$ docker build . -t veos:latest
 ~~~

 ## Run an application in the docker container